aspnxdd/unhex/readme.md

 # Unhex 🎨

 A NodeJS package to convert any RGB color to HEX color or viceversa.
+Also supports HSL conversion.

 ### Example